alexsoftware-java/drones-service/README.md

 ## Support

-If you encounter any issues or have questions, please create feel free to contact me at [alex.khlizov@gmail.com](mailto:alex.khlizov@gmail.com).
+If you encounter any issues or have questions, please feel free to contact me at [alex.khlizov@gmail.com](mailto:alex.khlizov@gmail.com).